WHAT ARE INGROWN TOENAILS?

 - Injury at the site of the nail can also cause an ingrown toenail.
 Acute injuries near the nail or any form of trauma can cause damage to the nail.
 Sports that commonly use the foot, like soccer, can lead to ingrown toenails.

-- Repetitive acute injury near the nail or any trauma that causes the nail to be damaged can also cause an ingrown nail.
+- Repetitive acute injury near the nail or any trauma that causes nail damage can also cause an ingrown nail.